codespaces-lab/kubernetes-in-codespaces/README.md

 Please experiment and add any issues to the GitHub Discussion.
 We LOVE PRs!

-The motivation for creating Codespaces is highlighted by this [GitHub Blog Post](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).
+The motivation for creating and using Codespaces is highlighted by this [GitHub Blog Post](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).
 "It eliminated the fragility and single-track model of local development environments, but it also gave us a powerful new point of leverage for improving GitHub’s developer experience."

 ## Create your repo